Air India Disaster: The only surviving passenger – who is he, where he sat and why did he survive? [Film]

-The shocking crash of Air India on the Ahmedabad–London route consumed 241 lives.
-However, the world revolved around a film with a passenger who was the only one left the wreck alive.
+The shocking disaster of Air India on the Ahmedabad–London route consumed 241 lives.
+But the world ran around movie with a passenger who was the only one left the wreck alive.
 Who is this man who was sitting there and how did he survive a tragedy that seemed impossible to survive?

 Movie with the only survivor right after the crash